Jira Cloud for Slack

 Follow the instructions to enter a Jira Cloud URL (such as

-After successfully linking your Jira Cloud site, you'll can choose which Jira Cloud project and issue events will trigger notifications to your Slack channel:
+After successfully linking your Jira Cloud site, you can choose which Jira Cloud project and issue events will trigger notifications to your Slack channel:

 Which Slash commands does @jirabot support?

-There are 4 slash commands that you can use while interacting with @jirabot:
+There are 4 slash commands you can use while interacting with @jirabot:

 Connect and subscribe to Jira Cloud events